Visit the TrainWeb.org Fan Page on Facebook!

 The Dispatcher's Office

 Just a word of non lawyer advice to all that may be interested.
-The use of scanners in a vehicle may sometimes be prohibited in certain areas.
+The use of radio scanners in a vehicle may sometimes be prohibited in certain areas.
 Though I have never encountered any problems, it is best to check as to what the local regulations might be.
 Also, there are generally no restrictions as to the monitoring of railroad communications, but you may be charged if you use the information for illegal purposes.
 We do not condone the illegal use of any information you obtain.
+You are free to download any information on this site for your own personal use.
+Every attempt has been made to ensure that the information presented here is correct.
+This site is not associated with any organization or railroad in any manner.
 If anyone knows of any information that should not be posted on this website, for legal reasons, you are asked to contact me at the above email address.
-You are free to download any information on this site for your own personal use.

 Railroad Database: This is the listing for Class One, Shortline and Industrial railroads, Tourist Lines and Museums as well as Transit systems.
 The database is broken down alphabetically because of the size of some of the listings.